BjarneBitscrambler/OrientationSensorFusion-ESP/README.md

 ## Dependencies
-The fusion code and associated project files have been written for and tested in the *PlatformIO* development environment, as an *Arduino* framework project for an ESP32 board.
+The fusion code and associated project files have been written for and tested in the *PlatformIO* development environment, as an *Arduino* framework project on an ESP32 board and on an ESP8266 board.

-In addition to the standard Arduino environment, this project uses these libraries, which are automatically installed in the Arduino framework:
+In addition to the standard Arduino environment, this project uses the following libraries which are automatically installed in the Arduino framework:
 - **Wire (I2C)** library (*used for communicating with the sensor ICs*)
 - **EEPROM** library (*used to store calibration values in non-volatile memory*)
-- **WiFi** libraries (*only needed if WiFi output is enabled*)
+- **WiFi** libraries (*only needed by the example main.cpp if WiFi output is enabled*)

 ## Where To Find...
 - **Documentation** for the fusion code is html-based; open the project's [`docs/html/index.html`](/docs/html/index.html) file in your favourite browser.
 Documentation is auto-generated from comments in the code itself, using Doxygen.
 - **Test plans, data, results**, etc are on [this project's Github Wiki](https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP/wiki)
 - **NXP's version 7 sensor fusion** for ESP32 processors is under the [Code tab](https://github.com/BjarneBitscrambler/OrientationSensorFusion-ESP) of this Github repository.
 It is fully functional with [NXP's Windows-based Sensor Fusion Toolbox](https://www.nxp.com/webapp/sps/download/license.jsp?colCode=SENSORFUSIONREV7) software application.
 - **Orientation data output in Signal K format** using the SensESP project is on the [SignalK-Orientation](https://github.com/BjarneBitscrambler/SignalK-Orientation) project page.
-This project provides an example that uses the ORientation library.
+This project provides an example that uses this Orientation library.

 ## Contributions
 Use the *Issues* and *Pull Request* tabs on this project's Github repository if you have suggestions or wish to contribute to this project.